Nattie-Nkosi/photo-fetching-app/README.md

-# pics
+# Photo fetching app

-A new Flutter project.
+A small flutter app, fetches images from an API and displays them on a mobile screen.

 ## Getting Started